WHAT CHEER, Iowa — Judy Striegel is crying backstage, however they’re tears of pleasure.

 Latest tales from the Boston crew

-His attachment to the unique type of the place typically outweighs his aesthetic sensibility. (“Us ladies do not actually prefer it,” she confesses of a lightweight fixture within the constructing’s foyer, whispering as if to dam the sunshine bulbs from listening to.)
+His attachment to the unique type of the place typically outweighs his aesthetic sensibility. (“Us ladies do not actually prefer it,” she confesses of a light-weight fixture within the constructing’s foyer, whispering as if to dam the sunshine bulbs from listening to.)

-They’re going to change what they want and use what they’ve, just like the brown upright piano within the nook with a mercurial center C.
+They will exchange what they want and use what they’ve, just like the brown upright piano within the nook with a mercurial center C.

 - reporters: Julian Benbow, Diti Kohli, Hanna Krueger, Emma Platoff, Annalisa Quinn, Jenna Russell, Mark Shanahan, Lissandra Villa Huerta